CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab7_Dynamics_365_Marketing_capstone_lab.md

 5. Using the navigation on the left, select **Segments** under the **Customers** group.

-6. Open the **Seattle Customers – Your Initials** segment you created earlier.
+6. Open the **Seattle Customers – DeploymentID** segment you created earlier.

 7. Select the **Members** tab.
-Notice that **Rick Jones – Your Initials** should now be present.
+Notice that **Rick Jones – DeploymentID** should now be present.
 You may need to refresh the view.

 **IMPORTANT:** Since we are working a shared environment and everyone is working in the same system, you will likely see other Contacts in the Dynamic Marketing segment as well.
 That is OK for purposes of this course.